We’re on the hunt for the next generation of designers, programmers and engineers to join our world-class team. Could that be you?

 - Earn whilst you learn and get the unique opportunity to work on exciting projects that could see you travel across the world

-- Gain recognised qualifications at varying levels, from BTEC Diplomas to Higher Apprenticeships
+- Gain recognised qualifications at varying levels, from BTEC Diplomas to Degree Level Apprenticeships

 - Progress into full time employment, or continue your development with further training

 How to apply

 Send us your CV and a covering letter explaining why you would be a great apprentice for the business and we will look for the right opportunity for you.

 Courtney Harris has completed her apprenticeship working within Spencer’s Design Team and is now a Computer-Aided Design (CAD) Technician.
 Courtney has recently been named as the Young Digital Person of the Year at The Digital Awards 2017, as well as having been named Apprentice of the Year at the Viking FM Cash for Kids Awards in 2016.

 “I’m really proud to be part of the great tech industry that’s building in the region.
 Working in the engineering sector has given me the chance to work on some really big and exciting projects and to watch something I’ve help design come to life, and I’d like to thank the Design team at Spencer Group for their help and support from my time as an apprentice to now.”

 During his apprenticeship, Ryan Walters’ worked as part of the engineering team on two Spencer rail projects in Leeds and another in Edinburgh.
 He is now a Trainee Engineer and has taken on the Project Engineer role on another Spencer rail scheme in Newcastle upon Tyne.